Daniel-KM/Omeka-S-module-ImageServer/README.md

 in an attached media of type "IIIF" or use it directly in your viewer.
 The id is the one of the media, not the item.

+### Amazon S3

+Currently, only the public files are available: let the option "expiration" to "0".
+You should add CORS header `Access-Control-Allow-Origin` to make OpenSeadragon and other viewer working.

 TODO / Bugs
 -----------